JeffersonLab/qsim-moller/README.md

 0 = cosmic muons
 Generates primary particles following cosmic muon angular distribution and energy spectrum.
 Energy spectrum obtained from fit to PDG data for muons with 0 deg incidence (good to 25% out to 36 GeV).
+The theta-angular distribution of the muon is obatined from page 48 of: https://dspace.mit.edu/bitstream/handle/1721.1/61208/701107722-MIT.pdf?sequence=2&isAllowed=y
 Note that this does not automatically change the primary particle type to muons; this must be set by "/gun/particle mu-"

 1 = beam